-The University of Cincinnati's Collective Bargaining Agreement(CBA) outlines procedures for complaints utilizing the Office of the University Ombuds as seen on page 46:
+The University of Cincinnati's Collective Bargaining Agreement (CBA) outlines procedures for complaints utilizing the Office of the University Ombuds as seen below:

 9.1 - Student Complaints.
 In the event that a student has a complaint against a Faculty Member, the student should be encouraged to meet with the Faculty Member, with the Ombudsperson or with the Academic Unit Head in order to resolve the complaint.
 It is preferable, but not required, that the meeting be with the Faculty Member.
-If the student's complaint remains unresolved, the student may
+If the student's complaint remains unresolved, the student may proceed under the Student Grievance Procedures, as established by the Board from time to time.
+However, a proceeding under this Article may be commenced for any violation of the Contract regardless of any prior or concurrent action taken under the Student Grievance Procedure concerning the same or similar issues.
+The University of Cincinnati's Graduate School has a formal Student Grievance Procedure.
+This process is to be used when resolution of the concern is not attained within the program or with the assistance from the University Office of Ombuds.